p4lang/p4c/README.md

     2. ./configure
     3. make

-To enable logging, you probably want to use the following flags when running
-configure:

-    ./configure 'CPPFLAGS=-DBMLOG_DEBUG_ON'
+Debug logging is enabled by default.
+If you want to disable it for performance reasons, you can pass `--disable-logging-macros` to the `configure` script.

-In 'debug mode', you probably want to also use the following as well:
+In 'debug mode', you probably want to disable compiler optimization and enable symbols in the binary:

-    'CXXFLAGS=-O0 -g'
+    ./configure 'CXXFLAGS=-O0 -g'

-The new bmv2 debugger can be enabled by adding `-DBMDEBUG_ON` to the `CPPFLAGS` or simply by passing `--enable-debugger` to `configure`.
+The new bmv2 debugger can be enabled by passing `--enable-debugger` to `configure`.

 ## Running the tests